Dayne History, Family Crest & Coats of Arms

 - Origins Available:

 The ancestors of the Dayne family brought their name to England in the wave of migration after the Norman Conquest of 1066.
-They lived in Sussex.
-The name, however, derives from the family's place of residence prior to the Norman Conquest of England in 1066, Dives, Normandy.
+They lived in Surrey.
+However, there is no agreed upon origin for this name, so we will take a moment to explore the various qualified sources and summarize their thoughts.

 Early Origins of the Dayne family